JuliaMixedModels/EmbraceUncertainty/contents/multiple.md

 The labels 'a', 'b' and 'c' are used only to distinguish the three samples within a batch; they do not have a meaning across batches.

 In @fig:Pastesplot we plot the two strength measurements on each of the samples within each of the batches and join up the average strength for each sample.
-The perceptive reader will have noticed that the levels of the factors on the vertical axis in this figure, and in @fig:Dyestuffdot, and @fig:Penicillindot, have been reordered  according to increasing average response.
+The perceptive reader will have noticed that the levels of the factors on the vertical axis in this figure, and in @fig:dyestuffdata, and @fig:penicillindot, have been reordered  according to increasing average response.
 In all these cases there is no inherent ordering of the levels of the covariate such as batch or plate.
 Rather than confuse our interpretation of the plot by determining the vertical displacement of points according to a random ordering, we impose an ordering according to increasing mean response.
 This allows us to more easily check for structure in the data, including undesirable characteristics like increasing variability of the response with increasing mean level of the response.